 I find cheap fleece all over the place.
 Our local grocery store has blankets in stock regularly.
 Practically any store including many gas station and convenience stores carry fleece blankets.

-On the other hand, if you want a lot of them that you can put back and forget about until needed, it is hard to beat Amazon.
+On the other hand, if you want a lot of them that you can put back and forget about until needed.
 You can get a 12 pack for $50 or a 24 pack for just under $100.
 That is a good hedge against hard times.

 Larger fleece blankets are nice to have too.